beteland123/oop-school-library/README.md

 # 📖 ["OOP school library"] <a name="about-project"></a>

 **["OOP school library"]** is a tool to record what books are in the library and who borrows them.
-The app that you will create will allow you to:
+The app will allow to:

 Add new students or teachers.
 Add new books.